Oliver Lange: Vandenberg

-Lange's most famous and reverberating novel was Vandenberg, a Cold War near future tale starring fugitives in the New Mexico wilderness after the successful invasion of the USA by the Soviets.
+Lange's most famous and reverberating novel was Vandenberg, a Cold War near future tale starring fugitives in the New Mexico wilderness after the successful invasion of the US by the Soviets.
 The eponymous hero, an individualist who deserted civilization long before the Russian attack, choosing instead to live alone with his mentally disabled son in a squalid ranch, has several traits in common with the author: he is a World War II veteran, a painter, and an expert survivalist.

 Sprinkled across the third-person narrative abound inserts headed as "Communications", printed in italics, that transcribe Soviet files, quotations from actual writers on war (especially Robert Ardrey), and Vandenberg's own journals, in which he reflects on the easy defeat of the United States and the sheepish acceptance of the new regime by its people, condemning the American values of the novel's time as materialistic and shallow, which in turn have produced a "tractable, malleable...spineless people".
 Although the book's undertones, especially the hero's social views and racial profiling, strike as politically incorrect today, some reviewers at the time picked up on Lange's social criticism.
 The pocket edition by Bantam Books compared the self-centered, stubborn Vandenberg with the character of Galt from Ayn Rand's Atlas Shrugged.

 Aside from the main plotline, the book shows a warm affection for the New Mexico countryside, which is clearly the writer's own.
 The local Native Americans, who have managed to endure and preserve their culture under the succeeding Spanish and American rulers, are shown able to do it under the Russians, too.

 Several plot points in Vandenberg somehow anticipated John Milius' 1984 film Red Dawn.
 Lange himself resented the film for these uncredited similarities.